simonbrowndotje/barista-express/README.md

  ## Quick flush

 Before making the espresso shot, I press the single shot button to flush the group head, to help ensure the water temperature is consistent.
-You can use this flush to pre-heat your cup.
+You can use this water to pre-heat your cup.

 ## Measuring time - button press or first drop of espresso?